 - TS 34.114 'User Equipment (UE)/Mobile Station (MS) Over The Air (OTA) antenna performance; Conformance testing'.
-Describes the test procedure for radiated performances measurements of the 3G/2G user equipment/mobile stations (UE/MS) in active mode in both the uplink and the downlink, TRP and TRS. - TS 37.144 'User Equipment (UE) and Mobile Station (MS) GSM, UTRA and E-UTRA over the air performance requirements'.
+Describes the test procedure for radiated performances measurements of the 3G/2G user equipment/ mobile stations (UE/MS) in active mode in both the uplink and the downlink, TRP and TRS. - TS 37.144 'User Equipment (UE) and Mobile Station (MS) GSM, UTRA and E-UTRA over the air performance requirements'.
 Document to establish over-the-air antenna minimum requirements for user equipment (UE) and mobile station (MS). - TS 37.544 'User Equipment (UE) Over The Air (OTA) performance; Conformance testing'.
-Describes the test procedure for radiated performance measurements of the user equipment (UE) UMTS/LTE for TRS/TIS with the extension of multiple receiving antennas and also include the definition of recommended performance values.
+Describes the test procedure for radiated performance measurements of the user equipment (UE) UMTS/LTE for TRP/TRS with the extension of multiple receiving antennas and also include the definition of recommended performance values. - TS 38.561 'UE TRP (Total Radiated Power) and TRS (Total Radiated Sensitivity) requirements and test methodologies for FR1 (NR SA and EN-DC)'.
+Describes the test procedure for radiated performance measurements of the user equipment (UE) NR FR1, both SA and EN-DC, for TRP/TRS.
+It includes the definition of minimum requirements.

-Current work in 3GPP also includes the OTA measurements for NR (New Radio) for cm- and mm-wave frequencies as well as OTA MIMO testing.
+Current work in 3GPP also includes the enhancement of OTA measurements for NR (New Radio) for cm- and mm-wave frequencies as well as OTA MIMO testing.
 The 3GPP standards define the details of the measurement procedure and test environment.

-B.2 CTIA Certification
+B.2 CTIA

-CTIA Certification has developed a comprehensive test plan for OTA performance requirements (Test Plan for Wireless Device Over-the-Air Performance, currently available as version 3.9, December 2019) that covers GSM, UMTS, LTE and NR, as well as other cellular and non-cellular standards like A-GNSS.
+CTIA has developed a comprehensive test plan for OTA performance requirements (Test Plan for Wireless Device Over-the-Air Performance, currently available as version 6.0.x, September 2023) that covers GSM, UMTS, LTE and NR, as well as other cellular and non-cellular standards like A-GNSS.
 Test procedures for single and diverse receiver devices are described.
 From the requirements side, only North American bands are covered.

-It has to be noted that, due to licensing conditions, testing according to CTIA Certification Test Plans can only be performed by CTIA Certification Authorised Test Laboratories (ATL).
+It has to be noted that, due to licensing conditions, testing according to CTIA Test Plans can only be performed by CTIA Authorised Test Laboratories (ATL).